-♣ What 'image of mercy' is nourishing you or calling to you at this stage in your mercy journey?
+What 'image of mercy' is nourishing you or calling to you at this stage in your mercy journey?

-In this module, we introduce the wider Mercy Family to which ISMAPNG belongs, and briefly look at some of its ministries and international initiatives, focusing on the common mission that brings us all together.
+In this module, we introduce the wider Mercy Family to which ISMAPNG and Mercy Ministry Companions belong, and briefly look at some ministries and international initiatives, focusing on the common mission that brings us all together.
+You are part of this family through your involvement in a ministry with a 'mercy heritage'.
 We also consider some of the values which are core to the expression of our mercy ministry.